The DOR Advisory Council is representative of a broad spectrum of the agency’s stakeholders including:

 William Rennie is Vice President, Retailers Association of Massachusetts, where he is responsible for advocating for legislative and regulatory matters that impact the organization’s 3,800 members from the retail, restaurant and service sectors.

 Randolph Rogers is a partner at the CPA firm Samet & Company, P. C. Randy’s areas of practice include advising business and individual clients in accounting, tax and general financial matters.
 Randy holds a Master’s of Science in Accounting from the University of Massachusetts – Amherst and has over 30 years’ experience in Public Accounting.

-Leanne Scott is State & Local Tax Director at John Hancock Financial Services handling planning, compliance, audits, and other matters for the group’s multi-state legal entities.
-She worked in public accounting for fifteen years.
-She serves on the Boston Bar Association’s Tax Section Steering Committee and has co-chaired the Tax Section and State and Local Tax Committee.
+Leanne Scott is Senior Manager - State & Local Tax at Baker Newman Noyes.
+Previously, she had been Director, State and Local Tax at John Hancock Financial Services and in public accounting for fifteen years.
+She has served on the Boston Bar Association’s Tax Section Steering Committee and has co-chaired the BBA’s Tax Section and State and Local Tax Committee.

 Michael Tetrault is an officer in Wolf & Co., P.C.’s Commercial Tax group, providing consulting, compliance and tax planning services to his clients.
 Mike has over twenty years of experience as a CPA and has served as a member of the Mass Society of CPA’s State and Local Tax Committee.

 Michael Young is Co-founder and CEO of ConnectPay LLC, where his mission is to service small businesses to become confident, compliant and connected.
 Michael currently sits on the Board of Directors for IPPA, the payroll industry’s largest independent association, servicing more than 150,000 U.S. companies.